Swedish death metal: Subsequent developments

+Legacy and influence

 The death metal scene in Sweden has influenced many bands and genres outside Sweden.

 Stewart Mason has noted this popularity in the United States, using the term "Swedecore" to describe Scandinavian-style metal as played by non-Nordic bands.
 The Stockholm sound has been known to be very influenced by the first Entombed album and bands such as Autopsy, Death and Repulsion.
 The Stockholm sound has less reception but is strictly followed by bands like Trap Them and Rotten Sound.
-Melodic death metal, on the other hand, has had a notable influence on the melodic metalcore sound of the 2000s.
+Melodic death metal, on the other hand, has had a notable influence on the melodic metalcore sound of the 2000s, and the Gothenburg scene is also considered to be highly influential on modern heavy metal as a whole.
+Dom Lawson of Metal Hammer wrote, "Nearly three decades on, the Gothenburg sound has been fully assimilated into metal’s artistic vocabulary.
+In fact, it’s hard to imagine what modern metal would like without the efforts of those scruffy, beer-swilling teenagers from the Swedish suburbs."